pypa/hatch/docs/how-to/environment/workspace.md

 ## Building all members

-Build an `sdist` and `wheel` for every workspace member with the [`build`](../../cli/reference.md#hatch-build) command's `--all` flag:
+Build an `sdist` and `wheel` for the workspace root and every workspace member with the [`build`](../../cli/reference.md#hatch-build) command's `--all` flag:

 ```
 hatch build --all
 ```

+The root project is built first and does not need to be listed as a member.
+If the top-level `pyproject.toml` does not define a `project` table and only serves as a container for workspace configuration, the root is skipped and only the members are built.
 Members are discovered from the selected environment's `workspace.members` option and artifacts are consolidated in the workspace root's `dist` directory by default, ready for e.g. `twine upload dist/*`.
 Pass a location argument to write artifacts elsewhere:

 ```
 hatch build --all out/artifacts
 ```

-!!! note
-    The workspace root project itself is not built unless it is listed as a member.

 ## Test matrices with workspaces